apache/apisix/docs/en/latest/terminology/secret.md

 Through the above steps, the `key` configuration in the `key-auth` plugin can be saved in the environment variable instead of being displayed in plain text when configuring the plugin.

-## Use Vault to manage secrets
+## Use HashiCorp Vault to manage secrets

-Using Vault to manage secrets means that you can store secrets information in the Vault service and refer to it through variables in a specific format when configuring plugins.
+Using HashiCorp Vault to manage secrets means that you can store secrets information in the Vault service and refer to it through variables in a specific format when configuring plugins.
 APISIX currently supports [Vault KV engine version V1](https://developer.hashicorp.com/vault/docs/secrets/kv/kv-v1).

 ### Usage